Kyle Palmieri: New York Islanders

 After tallying 17 points through 34 games, Palmieri was traded to the New York Islanders along with Travis Zajac in exchange for a first-round pick in the 2021 NHL Entry Draft, a conditional 2022 fourth-round pick, and forwards A. J. Greer and Mason Jobst.
 Upon joining the Islanders, Palmieri was reunited with former teammate Andy Greene.
-In the Islanders' final regular-season game on May 8, Palmieri and teammate Mathew Barzal tallied a goal each 37 seconds apart in the third period to win 5–1 over the Devils.
+In the Islanders' final regular season game on May 8, Palmieri and teammate Mathew Barzal tallied a goal each 37 seconds apart in the third period to win 5–1 over the Devils.
 Through 17 games with the Islanders, Palmieri recorded two goals and two assists as the Islanders qualified for the 2021 Stanley Cup playoffs.

 During Game 1 of the 2021 Stanley Cup playoffs against the Pittsburgh Penguins, Palmieri played on the right-wing of Jean-Gabriel Pageau and rookie Oliver Wahlstrom.
 Palmieri scored two goals in Game 1, including the overtime game-winner, to lead the Islanders 4–3 over the Penguins.
 As such, he became the first Long Island-born player to score a postseason goal for the Islanders and the first Islander to score two goals in his playoff debut.
 Palmieri and the Islanders beat the Penguins 6–3 in Game 6 to qualify for the Second Round against the Boston Bruins.
 During their series against the Bruins, Palmieri's four goals and six points were tied for the team lead in scoring.
 In Game 6, Palmieri extended his point streak to five games by tallying seven goals in his first 12 playoff games.
 After the Islanders beat the Bruins in six games, Palmieri and the Islanders met the Tampa Bay Lightning for the Semifinals.
 During most of their series against the Lightning, Palmieri played on the Islanders third line alongside Pageau and Zajac but earned time of the first line during Game 4.
 Despite this, the Islanders were eventually eliminated from playoff contention in seven games by the Lightning.

 On September 1, 2021, Palmieri was re-signed to a four-year, $20 million contract by the Islanders.
 After skating in 25 games, and tallying seven points, Palmieri suffered a lower body injury on December 16.
 He returned to practice on January 3 but remained listed as day-to-day.
+On March 2, 2024, Palmieri recorded his third career hat-trick in a 5–1 win against the Bruins.

+On May 30, 2025, the Islanders re-signed Palmieri to a two-year, $9.5 million contract extension.